Glen Braz: RAAF career

 Braz was posted to the Australian Embassy in Washington, D.C. later in 2011, where he served as Air Staff Officer Plans and Operations.
 On his return to Australia, he was made Director of the EA-18G Growler Transition, to oversee the introduction of the Boeing EA-18G Growler into service with the RAAF.
 In January 2015, Braz deployed to Al Minhad Air Base in the United Arab Emirates as commander of the second rotation of Air Task Group 630 on Operation Okra.
 Braz was responsible for six F/A-18F Super Hornet strike aircraft (replaced by F/A-18A Hornets in March), a E-7A Wedgetail Airborne Early Warning and Control aircraft, one KC-30A Multi Role Tanker Transport and 400 personnel in conducting operations against the Islamic State.
 The role of the Air Task Group included carrying out airstrikes against ISIL, in support of Iraqi and Kurdish ground forces, and to provide humanitarian and logistic support to coalition partners.
 During the six-month deployment, the Air Task Group dropped 152,500 lb of explosive ordnance in 277 airstrikes.
 Braz returned to Australia in July 2015 and, in the 2016 Queen's Birthday Honours, was awarded the Distinguished Service Medal for his "distinguished leadership" on Operation Okra.

 Posted once again to RAAF Base Amberley, Braz was appointed to command No. 82 Wing RAAF from December 2015.
 He became commander Air Force Training Group RAAF in 2017 and, during his two-year tenure, Braz oversaw the replacement of the Pilatus PC-9 with the Pilatus PC-21 for flying training, the centralisation of initial officer aviation training at RAAF East Sale, and significant reforms to Professional Military Education in the RAAF, which included the establishment of the Air Academy and the Ground Academy.
 For his role in these reforms, and for his "exceptional performance" in enabling strategic capability and air combat sustainment, Braz was appointed a Member of the Order of Australia in the 2019 Australia Day Honours.
 He was appointed Director General Military Strategic Commitments in December 2019 and, on promotion to air vice-marshal in July 2020, he was seconded to the Australian Signals Directorate (ASD) as First Assistant Director-General, Expeditionary and Transnational Intelligence Division.
 His role was, in part, to command Australian Defence Force (ADF) personnel seconded to the ASD in support of cyber and signals intelligence, which was used by the ADF for defence and operational planning.

 Braz briefly served as Deputy Chief of Air Force from January to June 2023, before succeeding Air Vice-Marshal Darren Goldie as Air Commander Australia.
-As Air Commander, Braz commands the combat arm and oversees the operational capability of the RAAF.
+As Air Commander, Braz commanded the combat arm and oversaw the operational capability of the RAAF.
+Braz relinquished Air Command to Air Vice-Marshal Harvey Reynolds in April 2026 and, on 7 July that year, was promoted to air marshal and appointed Chief of Joint Capabilities.